-- 1. To expose and sensitize the students with the practices of product and brand management. - 2.
-To understand the key issues in Product and Brand Management
+1 To expose and sensitize the students with the e practices of product and brand management.
+1. TO expose and sensitize the students with the c practices of product and brand management.

-Prerequisites if any

-Connections with

-Subjects in the

-current or Future

-courses

-Sr. No Content Activity Learning Outcomes 1 Introduction to Product Management, Role and Functions of Product Managers Lecture and discussion Understanding the functions of Product Management 2 Product Mix and SBU Strategies, Portfolio analysis (BCG / GE Multifactor Matrix) Lecture Understanding the portfolio analysis and tools.
+2. To understand the key issues in Product and Brand Management equisites if any ections with cts in the nt or Future course Modu - Sr. No Content Activity Learning Outcomes 1 Introduction to Product Lecture Understanding the Management, Role and Functions of Product Managers and discussion functions of Product Management 2 Product Mix and SBU Strategies, Portfolio analysis ( BCG / GE Multifactor Matrix) Lecture Understanding the portfolio analysis and tools.
 3 Product Decisions over the PLC Lecture/Case Study discussion Understanding the relationship between Product strategy and PLC 4 New Product Development Process Lecture/Project - Assignment/ Case study discussion Understanding NPD process 5 Financial Decision on the PLC using Polly and Cook Model Lecture Understanding the Financial Implications across PLC 6 Introduction to Brand Management- Branded House Vs House of Brands, Corporate Brand.
 Lecture/Case study and discussion.
 Understanding the fundamentals of Brand Management 7 Brand prism by Kapferer Model, Brand Anatomy.
 Lecture/ Case Study Understanding Brand development process 8 Branding Decisions- Line Extensions, Category Extension Lecture/ Case Study and discussion Understanding Branding Decisions 9 Brand Equity - Concept and measure Lecture Understanding Brand Equity and its measure

-Activity: Teaching-Learning process may combine the use of role plays, audio-visual films/aids, and management exercises with individual student, and or in team considering appropriate cases or caselets in the field of business domain wherever applicable.
+\Activity: Teaching-Learning process may combine the use of role plays, audio-visual films/aids, and management exercises with individual student, and or in team considering appropriate cases or case-lets in the field of business domain wherever applicable.